-If Santa Clara Family Health Plan reassigns you to a different provider, they will inform you in writing.
+If Health Plan of San Joaquin reassigns you to a different provider, they will inform you in writing.

-Sometimes Santa Clara Family Health Plan and Kaiser Permanente can no longer serve you.
-Santa Clara Family Health Plan must end your coverage if:
+Sometimes Health Plan of San Joaquin and Kaiser Permanente can no longer serve you.
+Health Plan of San Joaquin must end your coverage if:

-- You move out of the Santa Clara Family Health Plan Service Area

-- You are in prison

-- You no longer have Medi-Cal

-- You qualify for certain waiver programs

-- You need a major organ transplant (excluding kidneys and corneas)
+- You move out of the Health Plan of San Joaquin Service Area - You are in prison - You no longer have Medi-Cal - You qualify for certain waiver programs - You need a major organ transplant (excluding kidneys and corneas) - You need services in a long-term care facility, intermediate care facility, or subacute care facility for longer than the month of admission plus the next month

-If your eligibility with Santa Clara Family Health Plan and your assignment to Kaiser Permanente end, you may still be able to get services from Fee-For-Service Medi-Cal or other programs.
+If your eligibility with Health Plan of San Joaquin and your assignment to Kaiser Permanente end, you may still be able to get services from Fee-For-Service Medi-Cal or other programs.
 Go to the heading "What Kaiser Permanente does not provide" in this chapter for more information on these services.